 - 1. Funds raised locally should be deposited into the District's Trust Fund account.
 After the funds have been deposited, the matching fund claim form along with allowable documentation should be completed in duplicate.
 One copy of the form is to be mailed to the State Board, and one is to be kept for the District's files. - 2.
 Claims must be approved by the District Board.
 The copy for the State Board should have original signatures of the Chairman and the Secretary of the District Board and the date of the Board Meeting. - 3.
 The State Soil and Water Conservation Board will process the claim and cause a direct deposit or check to be issued to the district within 30 days after the receipt of the Matching Fund claim form (provided that the district has a sufficient allocation balance).
 When a check is received by the district, it should be deposited to the district's State Fund account and should be spent according to the rules and regulations governing the use of this account. - 4.
 Claims for Matching Funds should be submitted as soon as the district's share of funds has been deposited to the Trust Fund account, but districts should not submit claims at less than 30-day intervals. - 5.
-Due to current regulations governing expenditure of state appropriations, two-thirds of the district's initial allocation must be claimed by May 15th of each year. - 6.
-The remaining allocation balances must be claimed by August 31st of each year. - 7.
-The State Board will not approve a request for State Matching Funds unless the district has a current audit or annual financial report on file in the State Board's office as is required by state law - 8.
+The remaining allocation balances must be claimed by September 30th of each year. - 6.
+The State Board will not approve a request for State Matching Funds unless the district has a current audit or annual financial report on file in the State Board's office as is required by state law. - 7.
 Claim forms are located on the SWCD Resources page of the TSSWCB website.